vjacquet/WmcSoft/README.md

   On a side note, it is unfortunate that the convention for a null `this` argument of the extensions should throw `ArgumentNullException` instead of `NullReferenceException`.
 Not only the latter is what calling a method on a null reference would throw but also we would not have to always guard for null.
-We will follow this convention the Linq context.
+Anyway, we will follow this convention the Linq context.
   In all other cases, we prefer to throw `NullReferenceException`.

 - For readability, extensions methods should not accept a null `this`.
 If the method is defined when the first parameter is null, then the method should not be an extension method. `using static`.